tompostler/small-projects/README.md

     FILES:
             The list of files or directories to recursively hash and rename.

+## Progress

+Made to test the progress reading of ConEmu.

+Specifically, this tool takes a number of seconds to progress through and then prints the current percentage towards that goal on one line in the console.
+Shows every percent regardless of how little time is set to elapse.

 ## ReplaceAll

 A relatively efficient C++ function to perform a replace all on strings in C++ since there is no